USING IRONQR

 How to Scan QR Code in ASP .NET: Figure 8 - Click Empty Controller on the prompt

-Provide controller name.
+Provide the controller name.

 How to Scan QR Code in ASP .NET: Figure 9 - Name the controller